nasimpc/ToDoList/README.md

 * Add new tasks to their lists, including a description.
 * Able to mark tasks as completed.
 * Able to delete tasks and lists.
+* Instant sharing of to do task using web socket.
 ## Implemented Database Interaction:
 * Stored user information (username, hashed password) securely in a database.
 * Stored to-do lists and tasks in the database, associatted them with the respective user.